Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 You can find my CV here: [Lei Wang's Curriculum Vitae](../assets/Wanglei_CV_Summer Research.pdf).

 Hello!
-I'm a third year undergraduate student from [DEPARTMENT OF INDUSTRIAL ENGINEERING & MANAGEMENT](https://ieem.sjtu.edu.cn/), [SHANGHAI JIAO TONG UNIVERSITY](https://www.sjtu.edu.cn/).
+I'm a third year undergraduate student from [Department of Industrial Engineering & Management](https://ieem.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 My research interest includes data-driven causal inference, field experiments, machine learning, and optimization methodologies to evaluate and optimize the strategies in the contexts of digital platforms and marketplaces.

 I am very fortunate to be advised by [[Prof. Ye]](https://zikunye.com/) from [Marketing at the Michael G. Foster School of Business](https://foster.uw.edu/), [University of Washington](https://www.washington.edu/).